FREQUENTLY ASKED QUESTIONS

 There are a variety of things to consider when you think about owning

 packgoats.
 As with any animal, goats have special needs.
-They need a fenced
+They need a well

-area which has shelter, food and water available daily.
-You will need to
+fenced area which has shelter, food and water available daily.
+You will need

-purchase feed, medicines, and various supplies on an ongoing basis in order
+to purchase feed, medicines, and various supplies regularly in order to

 You will need to figure out how to transport your animals to and from